dtg-lucifer/goth-stack-starter-template/README.md

-# GOTTH Stack Starter Template
+# GOTTH Stack Starter Template (Full fledged production ready template)

 A production-ready, fully-featured starter template for building modern web applications using the GOTH stack:
 - Simple and global state management on the server side (no need for use of Redux or similar libraries)